uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > Participants will behave differently when they know security is a purpose of a study or if they are otherwise primed to think about security, and so deception is often used so to ensure that participants do not believe security is their primary task.

 >> Many students thought we were looking for them to define ecological validity here or talk about deception studies in abstract.
 Most didn't mention security.
 We wanted to know *why* ecological validity is used to justify deception in *security* studies.
-We gave 1 point for defining terms, two points if security was even mentioned, and 4 points for *either* of priming about security or making it a secondary task.
+We gave 1 point for defining terms, 2 points if the answer talked about reducing bias abstractly (but not connecting to security), 3 points for indicating that knowing the purpose of the study might be the source of the bias (but still not explaining how it would bias a security study), and 4 points for connecting ecological validity to security studies, for which *either* of priming about security or making security a secondary task were sufficient for full credit.
 In our initial grading pass through 3/14 students' answers were marked for full credit.

 **1.2** *(4 points)*